cwtvincent/2018Fall/README.md

 # 2018Fall
-The project or homework I did at NJIT
+The project and homework I have done at NJIT